 7. Akalabeth (1980)

-Akalabeth: World of Doom is one of the earliest role-playing video games, and was designed by a teenaged Richard Garriott, who went on to design the hit Ultima series.
-While I never owned Akalabeth when it came out, now I can play it.
+Akalabeth: World of Doom is one of the earliest role-playing video games and was designed by a teenaged Richard Garriott, who went on to design the hit Ultima series.
+It's obviously primitive by today's standards, but if you're a video game history buff, it's an important milestone for the RPG genre.

 8. The Hobbit (1982)

-The Hobbit was an illustrated text adventure.
+is an illustrated text adventure from the early '80s, based on the classic J.R.R.
+Tolkien novel.
 This one is really hard to play due to the weird layout of the Sinclair ZX Spectrum keyboard.
-(Fortunately, a map of that keyboard is provided below the game, so you can try to figure it out.)
+Fortunately, a map of that keyboard is provided below the game, so you can try to figure it out.

 9. Yars' Revenge (1982)

-You play as a Yar in the oddly punctuated Yars' Revenge, trying to make your way through a barrier so you can fire a cannon as the evil Qotile.
+You play as a Yar in the oddly punctuated .
+In it, you have to make your way through a barrier so you can fire a cannon at the evil Qotile.
 Or at least, that's what I remember.
 In any case, give it a shot.
 If you spot multiple Yars, give me a call.

 10. Castle Wolfenstein (1981)